By now, the comeback A’s aren’t catching anybody by surprise

 “Winning close games and not winning games late, I think all that mindset, that mentality kind of manifests itself,” said Dodgers manager Dave Roberts, on the losing end of a one-run game at Oakland on Wednesday.
 “These guys, with their bullpen, you look at these arms that they’re running out, they have four or five guys deep that are lockdown guys in the pen so if and when they do get a lead early, it’s tough to beat these guys late.
 And because they can all slug, that they’re a two- or three-run home run away from tying or taking the lead.
 It’s a tough group and it’s a fun group to watch, it really is.
 They’re a dangerous team.”

-Melvin has a deep bullpen that allows him flexibility to mix and match at any point in a game.
+Melvin has a deep and talented bullpen that allows him flexibility to mix and match at any point in a game — and the A’s acquired closer Fernando Rodney from the Minnesota Twins on Thursday to bolster that strong unit.

 “I don’t know if I’ve had this many quality arms in a bullpen ever since I’ve been managing,” he said.